googlefonts/colr-gradients-spec/OFF_AMD2_WD.md

 **Figure 5.37 A color glyph using a PaintComposite table to punch out a shape from the fill of a circle.**

-NOTE: In figure 5.37, the “A” is filled with green to illustrate that the color of the fill has no affect for the source out composite mode.
+NOTE: In figure 5.37, the “A” is filled with green to illustrate that the color of the fill has no affect for the *Source Out* composite mode.
 Because that is the case, the black or red PaintSolid could have been re-used instead of adding a separate PaintSolid table.
 See 5.7.11.1.7.1 for more information on re-use of paint tables for such situations.